-Stagger: Right-front and/or right-rear tire is larger in diameter than left-side tires in order to improve turning ability on ovals.
+Stagger: Right rear tire is larger in diameter than left rear tire, causing the race car to naturally want to turn left, to improve turning ability on ovals.

 Sticker tires: Slang term for new tires, derived from the manufacturer stickers placed on each brand-new tire.

-Superspeedway: A racetrack of more than 2 miles in length.
+Superspeedway: An oval racetrack of 1.5 miles or more in length.

-Suspension & Wheel Energy Management System (SWEMS): Wheel-restraint system using multiple restraints attached at multiple points to a car’s chassis and suspension designed to minimize the possibilities of wheel assemblies becoming detached during high-speed accidents.
+Suspension & Wheel Energy Management System (SWEMS): Wheel-restraint system using multiple restraints attached at multiple points to a car’s chassis and suspension designed to minimize the possibility of wheel assemblies becoming detached during high-speed accidents.
 The restraints are made of FIA-approved Zylon.
-This material, with its high-tensile properties and its wound construction (opposed to woven), has a breaking strength of 5 tons.
-INDYCAR introduced SWEMS in May 1999.

-Telemetry: A radio device that relays information such as engine, tire, steering and throttle performance to team engineers in the pits.
+Telemetry: A radio device that relays information such as engine, tire, steering and throttle performance from the car on track to engineers on pit lane.
 The team can monitor both car and driver activity to ensure the car is performing properly.
-Also enhances driver safety by allowing the team to notice any developing mechanical problem the driver cannot foresee.
+Also enhances driver safety by allowing the team to notice any developing mechanical problem.

-Tight: Also known as “understeer.”
+Tight: Also known as "understeer."
 A handling condition characterized by a lack of grip in the front tires.
-As the driver steers through a turn, the front wheels want to continue straight ahead.
+As the driver steers through a turn, the front wheels want to continue straight.

 Tire compound: A formula based on rubber polymers, oils, carbon blacks and curatives used to create a tire.
 The varying lengths and banking of Indy car tracks require different compounds.